nitad54448/yappari-5-1/README.md

 # yappari-v5-2023

-this version was compiled on August 2nd, 2023
+This version was compiled on August 2nd, 2023.
+See the end of this document for changes made to the program.

 __YAPPARI__ stands for Yet Another Program for Analysis and Research in Impedance.
 This program can be referenced in publications as http://dx.doi.org/10.13140/RG.2.2.15160.83200